grantjr1842/delayed-streams-modeling/server/rust/moshi/README.md

 ## Rust client

 We recommend using the web UI as it provides some echo cancellation that helps the overall model quality.
-Alternatively we provide some command line interfaces for the rust and python versions, the protocol is the same as with the web UI so there is nothing to change on the server side.
+Alternatively we provide command line interfaces, and the protocol is the same as with the web UI so there is nothing to change on the server side.

 ### Rust Command Line